Connecticut State Income Tax Information for Military Personnel and Veterans

 In general, a resident is anyone who is domiciled in Connecticut.
 However, a person domiciled in Connecticut who meets certain conditions may be a nonresident for Connecticut income tax purposes.

-DOMICILE AND PERMANENT PLACE OF ABODE: To determine your resident status for state income tax purposes, you have to consider where your domicile was and where you maintained a permanent place of abode during the taxable year.
+Domicile and Permanent Place of Abode: To determine your resident status for state income tax purposes, you must consider where your domicile was prior to entering the military and where you maintained a permanent place of abode during the taxable year.

 Your domicile is the place that you intend to have as your permanent home.
 It is the place you intend to return to whenever you may be away.
 For income tax purposes, your domicile is the state where your permanent home is located.